Comal County License Hearing Guide

 Special Programs

-- Occupational License: As described above, this allows restricted driving privileges during a suspension.
+- Occupational License: This allows limited driving privileges during a suspension.